Vector4-new/NovetusStudioConnect/README.md

 Note that tripcodes are randomized: you will have a different tripcode every time you join.
 This can be good, to prevent tripcode bans, but will also fail with tripcode whitelists.

 The script spawns you with your own Novetus outfit, although sometimes you will have to die once to load everything.

-Also, some features may be broken on Studio.
-Things like conveyors may not function.
+Some features may also be broken on Studio.
+* The copy/paste/paste into actions do not work while in game.
+* Conveyors may not function.

 # Studio Patching
-NOTE: I recommend also doing the extra patch, so you can do basic things like delete or clone objects while in games.
 Patching Studio executables to support this is simple enough:
 * Get [HxD](https://mh-nexus.de/en/hxd/)
 * Open up both RobloxApp_client.exe and RobloxApp_studio.exe (you can control-click to open multiple at once)